smyyhzai/ID_Assignment/README.md

 1. Initially designing a wireframe using Adobe XD, i drafted my website in a desktop view and mobile view to get a picture of what I would like to create.
 The number of pages, the content required, the tags I would include, and much more.

-View Adobe XD wireframe here: https://xd.adobe.com/view/10dec344-fefa-40af-9eb4-9ede0d41f91f-458d/
+**View Adobe XD wireframe here:** https://xd.adobe.com/view/10dec344-fefa-40af-9eb4-9ede0d41f91f-458d/

-<<<<<<< HEAD 2.
-Next, I began creating the index page which would contain my the home/landing page of my website.
+2. Next, I began creating the index page which would contain my the home/landing page of my website.
 I coded using Visual Studio Code.

-View code on GitHub: https://github.com/smyyhzai/ID_Assignment
+**View code on GitHub:** https://github.com/smyyhzai/ID_Assignment

 3. Then, I realized I should have collected a number of suitable images first before beginning my page.
 Thus, I downloaded header/footer images and included images of my projects, that I would like to showcase in my page for visualization and aesthetic purposes.

-Images can be viewed in the GitHub folder here: https://github.com/smyyhzai/ID_Assignment/tree/main/images
+**Images can be viewed in the GitHub folder here:** https://github.com/smyyhzai/ID_Assignment/tree/main/images

 4. My website includes 5 pages altogether.
 The home page, about page, background page, project page, and contact page.